Cockrum History, Family Crest & Coats of Arms

 The ancestors of the bearers of the Cockrum family name are thought have lived in ancient Anglo-Saxon England.
 They were first found in Carcroft, a hamlet in the parish of Owston in Yorkshire.

 The surname Cockrum was first found in South Yorkshire, at Carcroft, a rural village part of the Metropolitan Borough of Doncaster.
 The earliest record of the village was in the 12th century when it was listed as Kercroft and literally meant "enclosure near the marsh" having derived from the Old Scandinavian word "kjarr" + and the Old English word "croft."

 Early History of the Cockrum family

-Another 99 words (7 lines of text) covering the years 1296, 1379, 1272 and 1764 are included under the topic Early Cockrum History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cockrum research.
+Another 50 words (4 lines of text) covering the years 1296, 1379, 1272 and 1764 are included under the topic Early Cockrum History in all our PDF Extended History products and printed products wherever possible.

 Cockrum Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Cockrum include Cockcroft, Cocckecroft, Carrecroft, Calcraft, Chalcraft, Choldcorft, Cracroft, Chalcroft and many more.